Jarn/jarn.mkrelease/README.txt

 Installation
 ============

-mkrelease requires Python 2.6 for the improved distutils support.
+mkrelease requires Python 2.6 for its improved distutils support.
 Use ``easy_install-2.6 jarn.mkrelease`` to install the ``mkrelease`` script.
 Then put it on your system PATH by e.g. symlinking it to ``/usr/local/bin``.